 Library materials of all types (which include, but are not limited to books, journals, microforms, and maps) may be candidates for weeding if they meet any of the following criteria.

 The collection contains general and subject specific encyclopedias.
 New editions are purchased as needed.
 Electronic editions are preferred.

-English language and specialized subject dictionaries are purchased in accordance with the library collection development guidelines.
+English language and specialized subject dictionaries are purchased in accordance with the library collection management guidelines.
 Dictionaries are regularly reviewed and updated.